 Prerequisites: To enroll in the Lifeguarding course, you must be at least 15 years old before the last scheduled class session.
 To participate in the course, you must be able to pass a prerequisite skills evaluation that includes the following:

 The prerequisite skills evaluation will occur prior first day of the course.
 We strongly recommend that you practice the skills before the skills evaluation.
-If you do not pass the pre-course assessment, you will have some time to practice your skills and re-attempt a second pre-course skills assessment.
-If you are unable to complete both assessments or choose not to attempt the second, we will refund the price of the course less a $25 administrative fee.
+If you are unable to complete the prerequiste assessment we will refund the price of the course less a $25 administrative fee.